cabrerac/cabrerac.github.io/teaching.md

 ---

 <p>
-   This repository contains past and ongoing courses and academic activities.
+   This repository contains material of past and ongoing courses and academic activities.
 </p>

 {% include courses_list.html %}